 5) On page 8, "validation of the Diablo methods on synthetic data" .
 Three different criteria are explored 1) CorNonDis 2) CorDis 3) NonCorDis.
 Please explain the rational behind nonCorDis should be explained.
 In a 2 class system, methods such as CCA or PLS extract eigenvectors of correlated variables.
 Therefore a discriminate eigenvector will represent a set of correlated variables.
 Gene expression and 'omics data, measure genes which work in pathways, and therefore data has considerable correlation structure.
 Discriminatory non-correlated vectors, may reflect system noise.

 The rationale for including four types of variables was to determine the influence of the correlation structure between datasets as well as discrimination between phenotypic groups.
-This is why the simulation framework includes different combinations of discrimination (discriminatory, non-discriminatory) and correlation (correlated, uncorrelated) variables. nonCorDis variables are biomarkers which discriminative ability are independent from any other biomarker, i.e ….

-We have detailed our extensive simulation study in Supplementary Note, Supplementary Fig. 2. [has it been expanded since last submission? if so list a few changes]
+This is why the simulation framework includes different combinations of discrimination (discriminatory, non-discriminatory) and correlation (correlated, uncorrelated) variables.
+Unlike CCA and PLS which can only maximize the correlation between at most two data matrices, DIABLO can simultaneously maximize the correlation between any number of data matrices (see Methods).
+In our previous simulation study, we generated four types variables by controlling the correlation between variables or discrimination between groups.
+In our revised version, we have instead generated the correlation structure first by controlling the different relationships between latent components of different datasets (see Supplementary Fig. 2).
+The latent components are than used to compute the four-types of variables based on different correlation structures (see Supplement for complete details).
+The relevant variables include 30 corDis (correlated and discriminatory) and 30 unCorDis (uncorrelated and discriminatory) variables, in order to determine the effect of the design matrix on the types of variables selected.
+We also simulated 100 corNonDis (correlated and non-discriminatory) and 100 unCorNonDis (uncorrelated and non-discriminatory) variables.
+Therefore it is the corNonDis and unCorNonDis variables that represent noise and irrelevant variables, although by chance some of these variables might be correlated with the response.
+The purpose of the simulation was to determine whether any of multi-step classification schemes and DIABLO model happen to (wrongly) select these irrelevant variables (corNonDis, unCorNonDis) and relevant variables (corDis, unCorDis).

 6) please provide a discussion on filtering data.
 In each case, data were filtered and reduced.
 Is this to reduce "noise" or for computational efficiency.
 Please discuss and comments on the computational cost of larger datasets.

 We provide a discussion about filtering data in the revised version of the manuscript (lines 319-320). “…we advise using a broad filtering strategy to alleviate computational time when dealing with extremely large datasets (e.g. > 50,000 features each).”
-We also provide additional guidance on filtering in the mixOmics article [11].

-[add details here Amrit about the fact that (I think?!) some of the data we analysed where not filtered? that it is only for computational reasons for the users, that it is mainly to speed up the computationals during the tuning steps, whereas the method works fine for rather large >50K variables datasets]
+However, for this revised manuscript, we have not performed any filtering for the benchmark datasets and retained all the variables that were downloaded from their respective websites.
+For the breast cancer case study, some filtering was involved to remove low abundance variables, mostly to reduce some amount of noise rather than saving on computational time.
+We also provide additional guidance on filtering in the mixOmics article in both the main and supplemental, which we refer to in this manuscript [11].
+Table 1 lists the size of the datasets we analysed.

 7) On page 11 the acronym BER (balanced error rate) is used before it is defined.